kachark/mads/README.md

 ```

-Implement the Scenario trait for your custom scenario:
+Implement the Scenario trait for your custom scenario and build the schedule of systems to run as part of the simulation:

 ```rust